-Many times, certain vegetables are confused because of their similarities (see Is It A Yam Or A Sweet Potato?) and two popular root vegetables are no exception: the turnip and the rutabaga.
+Many vegetables have an identity crisis as they’re often confused with other vegetables — because of their similarities in flavor, color, shape, or just general mis-labeling over the years (see Is It A Yam Or A Sweet Potato?).
+Turnips and rutabagas are two such veggies.
 Both are members of the Brassica family, which includes cabbages, but there are key differences.
 So as you plan your Thanksgiving menu, you’ll know exactly which one you’re serving.

-Turnip: Turnips are a smooth white or violet-and-white bulb with white flesh and have been around since ancient times.
-In the early 1800s, seed catalogs began featuring “the cabbage turnip” and “turnip rooted cabbage,” which would later be referred to as rutabagas.
+Turnips are a smooth white or violet-and-white bulb with white flesh and have been around since ancient times.
+In the early 1800s, seed catalogs began featuring “the cabbage turnip” and “turnip-rooted cabbage,” which would later be referred to as rutabagas.

 Both vegetables are low in calories, and rich in vitamin C, dietary fiber, potassium, and antioxidants.